 National Do Not Call Registry Fees

 Data for up to five area codes is free.
-The annual fee is $56 per area code of data (after five), with a maximum annual fee of $15,400 for the entire U.S. database.
+Beginning October 1, 2014, the annual fee is $60 per area code of data (after five) up to a maximum annual fee of $16,482.

 The fee must be paid annually.
 Payment of the fee provides access to the data for an “annual period,” which is defined as the twelve months following the first day of the month in which the seller paid the fee.
 For example, a seller who paid its annual fee on September 15, 2004, has an “annual period” that runs from September 1, 2004 through August 31, 2005.